 Is HVAC a Difficult Job?

-You can't fully escape stress when on the job.
-HVAC technicians handle complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+Any job can be stressful.
+HVAC technicians service complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
 The proper experience and tools can help address any concerns.
-Additionally, paid training and a stable workload help people in the HVAC industry reduce some of the most common reasons for work-related stress.
+Additionally, paid training and a consistent schedule help both installers and technicians fend off some of the most common reasons for work-related stress.

 Is HVAC Hard on Your Body?

 Carrying heavy items and performing repetitive motions are both common during HVAC work.
 Getting to specialized types of equipment can be tiring.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

-While a recession can affect any industry, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
-Repairs and installation are always necessary, which means professionals in HVAC can often find work in many different cities.
+While a recession can affect any industry, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
+Repairs and installation will always be required, which means apprentices and master technicians alike can often find work in more places than other industries.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, professional servicing will become even more important.
-Newer models of heating and cooling systems use less energy or generate it from renewable sources such as solar and wind.
-Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.
+As HVAC equipment becomes more complex, reliable expertise will become even more important.
+Newer models of heating and cooling systems need less energy or generate it from renewable sources such as solar and wind.
+Greener HVAC equipment will continue to expand, as will the need for competent HVAC professionals.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED on top of specialized training.
-Other, more specific (and higher paying) HVAC careers are dependent on additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED along with industry training.
+Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can secure the needed certifications by enrolling in classes at a community college or trade school.
-How long it takes to become an HVAC technician varies from program to program, which is typically six months to two years.
-An employer may also require NATE certification.
-This refers to North American Technician Excellence, this industry-leading accreditation expands your technical knowledge to help you better serve customers.
+Earn certifications by taking classes at a community college or trade school.
+How much time is needed to become an HVAC technician varies from program to program, which is typically six months to two years.
+An HVAC company will sometimes also require NATE certification.
+An acronym for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to help you better serve customers.

-While some aspects of the job can be learned on your own, a proper education means combining classroom programs with on-site training.
-At the same time, HVAC careers aren't reliant on things like advanced math.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While some aspects of the job can be learned on your own, professional development means a combination of classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While you'll need to know some basic math, the majority of an HVAC professionals’ skill set lies in critical thinking, used to identify problems and ensure quality installation.

 Another advantage of a career in HVAC is little to no student debt.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school usually costs about $15,000.
-A community college is usually around $5,000 annually.
+According to Midwest Technical Institute, enrolling in a technical or trade school usually costs about $15,000.
+A community college is usually around $5,000 per year.
 With a more conventional education, the average student debt for a bachelor’s degree is $25,921.

 A Daily Schedule as an HVAC Technician

-A typical workday may vary depending on where you work.
-If you work in repairs, you may work early, late or be on call throughout the day.
-For technicians or installers working in construction, you will be more likely to keep to a set schedule for regular business hours.
+A typical workday may vary based on the project and job site.
+If you are a repair technician, you may work early, late or be on call throughout the day.
+If you work in construction/home building or management, you may have more of a set schedule during normal business hours.

-Like we mentioned earlier, every now and then the job will have to be done in extreme weather as well as in difficult-to-reach places.
-For jobs that work with customers or clients, strong customer service skills are always welcome.
+Like we mentioned earlier, you should expect the occasional job in severe weather as well as in difficult-to-reach places.
+If you work in a customer-facing role, strong customer service skills are always welcome.

-Because HVAC is a fast-growing industry, your salary will reflect it.
+With the constant growth in HVAC careers, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Then again, total compensation can depend on where you live and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.
+Top earners make between $56,600 and $68,000.
+Then again, salaries may fluctuate based on your location and its cost of living.
+Some HVAC techs working in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary